playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

    EG: `"background-color: blue; color: white;"` becomes `{backgroundColor: 'blue', color: 'white'}`.

-   This is required to embed CSS directly inside of JSX's `style` property.
+   This is required to embed CSS directly inside JSX's `style` property.
 If you move this code out to a dedicated CSS file and use classes, you can use the more traditional syntax.

 2. We're using the second value of the `useState` returned array.

-   The second value of the array returned by `useState` is utilized to update the value assigned to the first variable.
+   The second value of the array returned by `useState` is used to update the value assigned to the first variable.
 So, when `setSelected` is called, it will then update the value of `isSelected` and the component is re-rendered.

 3) We prefix the event name we're listening for with `on` and capitalizing the first letter of the event name.